stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 in the vertical poisition (ie. *y* co-ordinate) only.
 If your data has peaks that may change position and/or uncertanities in the horizontal (*x*) position of the data points, you may be better off using an orthogonal distance regression.

-THe :py:meth:`Data.odr` method wraps the :py:mod:`scipy.odr` module and tries to make it function as much like :py:mod:`lmfit` as possible.
+The :py:meth:`Data.odr` method wraps the :py:mod:`scipy.odr` module and tries to make it function as much like :py:mod:`lmfit` as possible.
 In fact, in most cases it can be used as a drop-in replacement:

 .. plot:: samples/odr_simple.py
      :include-source:
      :outname: odrfit2

+The :py:meth:`Data.odr` method allows uncertainities in *x* and *y* to be specified via the *sigma_x* and *sigma_y*  parameters.
+If either are not specified, and a *sigma* parameter is given, then that is used instead.
+If they are either explictly set to **None** or not given, then the :py:attr:`Data.setas` attribute is used instead.

 Fitting In More than 1D